tant/ttd-gemini-image-toolkit/README.md

 After a successful build, the executable will be found in the `dist/` directory within your project folder.
 For example, on Linux, it will be `dist/ttd_gemini_image_toolkit`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Copyright (c) 2025 Tan Tran.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request on the [GitHub repository](https://github.com/tant/ttd-gemini-image-toolkit).

+## Contact

+For questions or support, please open an issue on the [GitHub repository](https://github.com/tant/ttd-gemini-image-toolkit).